In January, I gave a presentation to the local bar

 hospital or medical expenses related to the pregnancy or birth, and legal

 services related to the adoption.
-Living

 expenses of a birth mother, including housing costs, food, clothing,